anonymous174174/CVPR_DeepFake_Detection/README.md

 ## Introduction

-This repository contains a demo of a DeepFake detection model based on the research paper [link](https://arxiv.org/abs/2312.10461#).
+This repository contains a demo of a DeepFake detection model based on the research paper and is not its official implementation [link](https://arxiv.org/abs/2312.10461#).

 ## Requirements